-Academy staff will record and report all issues of peer-on-peer abuse to the Designated Safeguarding Lead (or Deputies) and ensure the best action is taken to safeguard children and young people.
-The Academy curriculum endorses peer on peer abuse is not acceptable and our actions are supported by our associated Safeguarding Policy and procedures (Anti Bullying, Positive Behaviour Management, eSafety, Acceptable User Policy) Which are underpinned by KSCIE 2020 and the DFE Sexual violence and sexual harassment between children in schools and colleges September 2021.
+Academy staff will record and report all issues of child on child abuse to the Designated Safeguarding Lead (or Deputies) and ensure the best action is taken to safeguard children and young people.
+The Academy curriculum endorses child on child abuse is not acceptable and our actions are supported by our associated Safeguarding Policy and procedures (Anti Bullying, Positive

+Behaviour Management, eSafety, Acceptable User Policy) Which are underpinned by KSCIE 2020 and the DFE Sexual violence and sexual harassment between children in schools and colleges September 2021.